tshepang/blog/content/transformers-dark-of-the-moon-2011.md

 +++

 I didn't see any improvement in visual effects over [the previous movie].
-The story is shit too, but the gal excessively gorgeous, much more so than the previous overrated Megan Fox.
+The story is shit too, but the woman excessively gorgeous, much more so than the previous overrated Megan Fox.
 Beyond money-making, there can't have been a reason this movie was made, especially since it doesn't add anything.
 The action is as frantic and hard-to-follow as in